-Do we have to renounce normal living and be celibate for the service of our Lord to run the religious institutions.
-Celibacy is bot an absolute criteria but a matter of choice, and inter decision and personal philosophy.
-This ensures, less abuse – fair gender and others within their ecosystem.
+Do we have to renounce normal living and be celibate for the service of our Lord and to run the religious institutions?
+Celibacy is not an absolute criterion but a matter of choice, inner decision, and personal philosophy.
+This ensures less abuse of fair gender within their ecosystem.

-Changing topic to Hinduism and its evolutionary traits and practices.
-Reflecting upon how Hinduism has evolved after adopting such practices, itself provides a credence that this is a philosophy in evolution and has a longer life than predicted by most western historians.
+Let me change the topic to Hinduism and its evolutionary traits and practices.
+Hindu priests have always had the option to marry and accept a normal life.
+Reflecting upon how Hinduism has evolved after adopting such practices, provides credence that this is a philosophy in evolution and has a longer life than predicted by most western historians.

-It takes time to dismantle but the time we unfreeze and evolve, we will see spurt in our spiritual and ideological growth.
-To those who says Hinduism is under attack, I agree.
-But it is bot external but our own internal shackles.
+It takes time to dismantle but the time we unfreeze and evolve, we will see a spurt in our spiritual and ideological growth.
+To those who say Hinduism is under attack, I agree.
+But it is not an external element, but our own internal shackles.